vmware-automation/solutions-import-beta/BitNami-Alfresco-64bit-blueprint.xml.md

 ## Success
-Your Alfresco application blueprint and service have been successfully imported and ready to go.
+Your BitNami Alfresco application blueprint and service have been successfully imported and ready to go.

 For more information about this application visit [BitNami Alfresco for VMware].